Criticism of C++: Complexity

+Ken Thompson, who was a colleague of Bjarne Stroustrup at Bell Labs, gives his assessment: It certainly has its good points.
+But by and large I think it's a bad language.
+It does a lot of things half well and it's just a garbage heap of ideas that are mutually exclusive.
+Everybody I know, whether it's personal or corporate, selects a subset and these subsets are different.
+So it's not a good language to transport an algorithm—to say, "I wrote it; here, take it."
+It's way too big, way too complex.
+And it's obviously built by a committee.

+Stroustrup campaigned for years and years and years, way beyond any sort of technical contributions he made to the language, to get it adopted and used.
+And he sort of ran all the standards committees with a whip and a chair.
+And he said "no" to no one.
+He put every feature in that language that ever existed.
+It wasn't cleanly designed—it was just the union of everything that came along.
+And I think it suffered drastically from that.

 Slow compile times

 The natural interface between source files in C and C++ are header files.
 Each time a header file is modified, all source files that include the header file should recompile their code.
 Header files are slow because they are textual and context-dependent as a consequence of the preprocessor.
 C only has limited amounts of information in header files, the most important being struct declarations and function prototypes.
 C++ stores its classes in header files and they not only expose their public variables and public functions (like C with its structs and function prototypes) but also their private functions.
-This forces unnecessary recompiles of all source files that include the header file, each time when changing these private functions.
+This forces unnecessary recompilation of all source files which include the header file each time these private functions are edited.
 This problem is magnified where the classes are written as templates, forcing all of their code into the slow header files, which is the case with much of the C++ standard library.
 Large C++ projects can therefore be relatively slow to compile.

-The problem is largely solved by precompiled headers in modern compilers or using the module system that was added in C++20; future C++ standards are planning to expose the functionality of the standard library using modules.
+The problem is largely solved by precompiled headers in modern compilers or using the module system that was added in C++20; C++23 exposes the functionality of standard library through the standard modules.